isysd-mirror/http-server/README.md

 This server allows full read and write capabilities over the web, including a natural login experience.

-When a user wishes to authenticate with a peer, they go through the following steps:
+When a user wishes to authenticate with a peer, the client goes through the following steps:

 1. Unlock PGP key
 2. (background) Either use cached htpasswd or register a new one with the node
 3. (background) Send Basic Auth request with username and htpasswd result
 4. redirect user to "logged in" section if #3 passes

-Weights are in an /etc/fingerprint file with each line having the format $fingerprint:$weight.
+After this, the browser should cache the session password until the node revokes it, or a new is registered (step 2).
+This cache is typically cleared on browser restart.

 ### Corporate Management Example